Andrew Walker

 Elder

 I am a believer in recovery for substance use challenges.
 Because of these challenges i have experienced incarceration, unemployment, and temporary loss of parental rights.
-In the process of earning back my rights i was invited to attend Celebrate Recovery at EMBC.
+In the process of earning back my rights i was invited to attend Celebrate Recovery at EMCC.
 At that time I began to go along with God's leading hand.
 I discovered that He had a plan for my life that was so much greater than my own.
 In fact He was willing to give the life of His own Son Jesus Christ just to show me how much He loved me and wanted to be in relationship with me.

 The definition for recovery in my opinion means this: God is recovering to Himself what was once lost.
 My path back to the Father consisted of a series of outpatient groups like Celebrate Recovery and SAIOP as well as inpatient stays at places like Bethel Colony of Mercy and Neil Dobbins.

-Today I am a men's group leader in Celebrate Recovery and an elder at EMBC.
+Today I am a men's group leader in Celebrate Recovery and an elder at EMCC.
 I continue to find victory in my recovery through prayer, scripture reading, accountability partners, and the hope that is found in Jesus Christ our Lord.

 To contact Robbie, please email: motorcraft17@gmail.com